thschleicher/weblogic-buildpack/docs/container-wls.md

 ```

 ## Additional features:
-* As part of the release phase, a script (**setupEnv.sh**) is executed before running the actual server
+* As part of the release phase, a script [preStart.sh](../resources/wls/hooks/preStart.sh) is executed before starting the actual server
   This script handles the following:
-  * Domain and server instance names are based on the application name being pushed to CF.
   * Recreating the same directory structure in runtime env as compared to staging env
     The WebLogic install and domain configurations scripts are hardcoded with Staging env structure
     But the actual directories differs in Staging (/tmp/staged) vs Runtime (/home/vcap)
   * Add -Dapplication.name, -Dapplication.space , -Dapplication.ipaddr and -Dapplication.instance-index
-    as jvm arguments to help identify the server instance from other instances within a DEA VM
+    as JVM arguments to help identify the server instance from other instances within a DEA VM
     Example: -Dapplication.name=wls-test -Dapplication.instance-index=0
              -Dapplication.space=sabha -Dapplication.ipaddr=10.254.0.210
-  * Renaming of the server to include space name and instance index
+  * Renaming of the server to include instance index
-    For example: myserver becomes myspace-myserver-5 when running in space 'myspace' and instance '5'
+    For example: myserver becomes myserver-5 when running with app instance '5'
-    Also, this ensures each instance uses its own database table for storing its transaction logs (refer to [jdbc](container-wls-jdbc.md))
+    This ensures each instance uses its own database TLOG table for storing its transaction logs (refer to [jdbc](container-wls-jdbc.md))
   * Resizing of the heap settings based on actual MEMORY_LIMIT variable in the runtime environment
     Example: During initial cf push, memory was specified as 1GB and so heap sizes were hovering around 700M
              Now, user uses cf scale to change memory settings to 2GB or 512MB

-    The factor to use is deterined by doing Actual/Staging and heaps are resized by that factor for actual runtime execution without requiring full staging
+    The factor to use is deterined by doing division of Actual vs. Staging and heaps are resized by that factor for actual runtime execution without requiring full staging for new instances
     Sample resizing :
     ```
               Detected difference in memory limits of staging and actual Execution environment !!